 The Best of Central and South America

-We blended the best washed and natural process coffees from the Western Hemisphere to create a blend most closely approximating what Americans think coffee SHOULD taste like.
-We were going for a dependable, excellent cup you can enjoy every day.
+We blended the best washed and natural process coffees from the Western Hemisphere to create a blend most closely approximating what Americans think coffee SHOULD taste like but rarely find.
+We were going for a pure, excellent cup you can brew any way and that is deeply satisfying at any roast level.
 Lighter roasts are smooth and sweet, with chocolate, nuts and brown sugar notes and a clean finish.
 Darker roasts tend toward bittersweet chocolate with a nutty note.
-This versatile blend is good however you brew it.
+Recommended for espresso.

 Classic Colombian–Smooth and Sweet

-Our Colombian is recommended for those new to high-end custom coffee because the profile captures the best of that classic top quality, big bodied smooth-tasting South American profile.
-This one has it all: sweet, intense aroma; big, buttery mouth feel; a touch of bright acidity, drying walnut mouth feel with lots of brown sugar-toffee notes.
+Just because you see Colombian coffee everywhere, it doesn’t mean you know GOOD Colombian.
+Our high-grown Tolima is less trendy than Huila but it hits the mark for capturing the best of the classic big bodied smooth-tasting Colombian profile.
+Far from boring, the Tolima has a sweet, intense aroma; big, buttery mouth feel; a touch of brightness, drying walnut mouth feel with lots of brown sugar-toffee notes.
 While this coffee is versatile at a full range of roasts, emphasis changes by level: brown sugar, graham cracker, drying walnut and slight stone fruit at the lighter and medium roasts.
 Medium roast, of course, is a bit less bright than the light roast, but it retains all the butter toffee sweetness and just a touch of stone fruit.
 Darker tones of chocolate and caramelizing sugar emerge at the darker roasts, perfect for a clean, sweet espresso.
 This one works well for drip, pour-over, french press and espresso.
 Available in a melange (a mix of roasts) that is especially nice, too.

 Costa Rica Tarrazu’ SHB – Miel Blanco Process

-New lot!
-Sweet and fruity at the lighter end with heavier body due to a form of natural processing.
+Somewhat delicate sweet and fruity flavors at the lighter end pair with heavier body due to a form of natural processing.
 Stone fruit (peaches/plums) and sweet berry flavors reminiscent of a dry-process Ethiopian predominate the light roasts, while classic CR semi-sweet chocolate and toasted hazelnuts emerge at the medium-darker roast levels and fruit recedes.
-Very smooth and refined with a medium finish.
-The natural miel processing method used (called literally, “honey” due to the syrupy body it imparts, not the taste) adds more body, complexity and fruitiness than we would normally see in a classic washed process Costa Rican coffee.
+The natural miel processing method used (called literally, “honey” due to the syrupy body it imparts, not the taste) adds more body, complexity and fruitiness than we would normally see in a classic washed process Costa Rican coffee, but the overall effect is still very refined and not at all rustic.
 It shines using drip and pour-over at light roasts, and it makes a standout espresso shot, too.
 Delicious!

 Ethiopia Washed Process (the more citrusy/floral one)

 This classic Ethiopian has jasmine-floral-citrus and stone fruit up front, with a semi-sweet chocolate note in the background depending on roast level.
-Unlike dry process Ethiopians we have enjoyed from Yirgacheffe, this one’s fruit is more restrained and the body is lighter.
-Light roast is clean fruity/floral with a hint of chocolate and restrained lemonade/floral brightness; medium to dark roast becomes slightly less fruity and more chocolaty, the classic Ethiopian profile.
+Unlike dry process Ethiopians we have enjoyed from Yirgacheffe, this one’s fruit is more restrained and the body is lighter due to washed processing.
+Light roast is clean fruity/floral with a hint of chocolate and restrained lemonade/floral brightness; medium to dark roast becomes slightly less fruity and more chocolaty.
 A melange provides both fruity and roasty semi-sweet chocolate.
 A versatile brewer, it works nicely with pour-over, drip, french press (or SO espresso for the darker roast).
 If you are afraid of a little tang, I’d order this roasted a bit on the Medium to Medium-Dark side.
-This is elegant coffee that cupped at 90.6 points on the SCAA scale.
+This is elegant coffee that cupped at 91.4 points on the SCAA scale.